Openhab-Nodes/website/content/en/userguide/thing_connections.md

 A Thing consists of multiple properties.
 A coloured light bulb Thing for example at least has an on/off, a brightness and a color property.
 Additional vendor specific properties like a white-light temperature, or an animation-mode property might be present.

 By default you connects two *Things* together via the interface.
-Internally this boils down to a pair of properties that are linked. openHAB X intelligently selects the correct properties based on the [semantic context](/userguide/tags) of *Things* and their properties.
+Internally this boils down to a pair of properties that are linked.
+OHX intelligently selects the correct properties based on the [semantic context](/userguide/tags) of *Things* and their properties.

-For example if you connect a wall-switch with an on/off property to a light bulb, openHAB X will select the on/off property of the light bulb Thing.
-If you connect a wall-dimmer unit with a percentage property, openHAB X will select the brightness property of the light bulb Thing.
-And for the case of a color wheel unit, openHAB X selects the color property.
+For example if you connect a wall-switch with an on/off property to a light bulb, OHX will select the on/off property of the light bulb Thing.
+If you connect a wall-dimmer unit with a percentage property, OHX will select the brightness property of the light bulb Thing.
+And for the case of a color wheel unit, OHX selects the color property.

 Primary Properties
 : Now imagine a two-gang wall-switch.
 If there are multiple properties with the same semantic context, in this case two on/off properties, an addon developer must define a "primary" property.